liviaishak/Informa/README.md

-## Blocipedia
+## Informa
-Blocipedia is a wiki app where users can share and collaborate either privately or publicly.
+Informa is a wiki app where users can share and collaborate either privately or publicly.

 ## Features:
 <p>Signup confirmation via email</p>